angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 import { Component } from '@angular/core';
 import { NavController } from 'ionic-angular';

-import { AuthProviders, AuthMethods, AngularFire } from 'angularfire2';
+import { AngularFireAuth } from 'angularfire2/auth';
+import * as firebase from 'firebase/app';

 @Component({
   selector: 'page-home',